- Government publications: update

 See more information about the government document and periodicals review.

-To ensure that our collections continue to meet the evolving needs of the University of Waterloo, the Library is currently reviewing our research database and journal subscriptions.
+To ensure that our collections continue to meet the evolving needs of the University of Waterloo, the Library is currently reviewing our database and journal subscriptions.
 This effort also supports working within a sustainable budget.

 We are applying the following criteria to our review: